 - Enables greater access to top legal talent

-- Allows attorneys to accept cases from plaintiffs who otherwise could not afford their fees
+- Allows attorneys and law firms to accept cases from plaintiffs who otherwise could not afford their fees

 - Provides capital for all litigation expenses, including expert witness fees